 'Fake' US leg band may get pigeon a reprieve in Australia

-A pigeon that Australia declared a biosecurity risk may get a reprieve after a U.S. bird organization declared its identifying leg band was fake
+A pigeon that Australia declared a biosecurity risk may get a reprieve after a U.S. bird organization declared its identifying leg band is fake

 CANBERRA, Australia -- A pigeon that Australia declared a biosecurity risk may get a reprieve after a U.S. bird organization declared its identifying leg band was fake.

-But Deone Roberts, sport development manager for the Oklahoma-based American Racing Pigeon Union, said the band was fake.
+But Deone Roberts, sport development manager for the Oklahoma-based American Racing Pigeon Union, said on Friday the band was fake.

 The band number belongs to a blue bar pigeon in the United States and that is not the bird pictured in Australia, she said.